tx-lin/vmSafeguard/README.md

 # :bookmark_tabs: Prerequisite !

 - vmSafeguard can be installed under "Debian Family".
 For the  devloppment of this project, I currently use Ubuntu 20.04, Php 7.4, Apache 2.4.X.
-To avoid unknow errors, I recommand you to use Ubuntu too.
+To avoid unknow errors, I recommand you to use Ubuntu, Debian or Kali linux.

-- <b> <code> curl </code> and <code> sudo </code> command need to be install  ! </b>
+- <strong> <code> curl </code> and <code> sudo </code> command need to be install  ! </strong>
-- An ESXi Server operational and available trought your local network.
-(1 or more)
+- An ESXi Server operational that can communicate with the machine that will host vmSafeguard (pinguable)
-- All machines of your ESXi need to have the VMwareTools.
-Without it, vmSafeguard can't run correctly.
 - SSH service, and ESXi shell need to be activated ! (at the startup)
-- "SSH key Authentification" between Hypervisor(s) and the host.
+- Administrator privileges on ESXi and your Linux host

 ### :heavy_exclamation_mark: Especially not to do
-- <strong> Don't add space between each word of a vm name. </strong> (VMs need to have a nomenclature like this : Debian-10-64Bits or Debian_10_64bits but not like that : Debian 10 64bits
+- <strong> Don't add space between each word of a vm name. </strong> (VMs need to have a nomenclature like this : Debian-10-64Bits or Debian_10_64bits but not like that : Debian 10 64bits, <strong> otherwise vmSafeguard will crash </strong>
 - <strong> don't store you VM in a subfolder of a datastore. </strong> (VMs need to be stored at the root of a specific datastore like that :
 <br>
-/vmfs/volume/datatsore/MyDebian10Vm :white_check_mark:
+/vmfs/volume/datatsore1/MyDebian10Vm/ :white_check_mark:
 <br>
 And especially not like that
 <br>
-/vmfs/volume/datastore/VMsdebian/MyDebian10Vm :x:
+/vmfs/volume/datastore1/VMsdebian/MyDebian10Vm/ :x:

 # :pushpin: Installation (Easyest)